0xProject/0x-mesh/examples/beta_telemetry_node/README.md

 cd 0x-mesh/examples/beta_telemetry_node
 code . # open this directory in your text editor
 ```

-Next, let's customize this setup for our deployment.
-Let's open up `fluent-bit.conf` and modify the `Logstash_Prefix` config so that it has a name that uniquely identifies logs originating from your Mesh node as belonging to you or your organization.
-Let's edit it from `mesh_beta` to `mesh_{NAME}` where `{name}` is your personal/organization name.

-Now, let's open `data/keys/privkey` and paste in the private key given to you by the 0x developers.
-This private key will be used to generate both your `peerID` on the network, and allow your node's logs to be sent to 0x's log aggregation service.
-Do ahead and replace `<PASTE_YOUR_PRIVATE_KEY_HERE>` with your private key.

 Please open up `docker-compose.yml` and set `ETHEREUM_RPC_URL` to your own Ethereum JSON RPC endpoint (if everyone uses our Infura API key, it'll get rate-limited!).